 For an example, let’s say you are searching on Google:

 And you get a bunch of results on page one like:

 What if you don’t want Amazon Prime Video reviews and want more reviews about the Amazon Prime service?

 Here’s what to do to filter out those results.

 amazon prime reviews -“prime video”

 Using the minus sign combined with the search phrase you don’t want to see in quotes will filter out the phrase you don’t want to see.

 That way, you can narrow down your Google search results to better reflect your original intention of your search.

-Now you know how to use a couple search operators to exclude words and phrases in Google search results that you don’t want to return when searched.
+Now you know how to use a couple of search operators to exclude words in Google search results that you don’t want to return when searched.